rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 - **Long Press and Drag Gesture**: The gesture is initiated with a long press, and then users can drag their finger across the screen to draw the checkmark.
 - **Checkmark Detection**: After the user completes the drawing, the app verifies if the drawn shape resembles a checkmark.
 If it does, the task is marked as completed.
-- **User Feedback**: This adds a gamified element to task management, making it more engaging for users to complete tasks.

 The gesture detection is handled through custom logic in the isCheckmarkShape function, which analyzes the points drawn on the screen.